AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EconomySystems.md

 ## Disclaimer

-* Recommend to use in-game currencies and not the real-world currencies.
-It is far more difficult to make players into spending more real money than the in-game ones.
-Additionally, there is a potential legal issues when price gouging using real money.
+* I recommend you to use in-game currencies instead of the real-world ones.

+   * It is far more difficult to make players into spending more real-world money than the in-game ones.

+   * Additionally, there are a lot of potential legal issues when price gouging using real-world money.

 ## Models